-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization of complex engineering problems.
+PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

 PO2 Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.